codedman/100-days-of-code/r1-log.md

 ### R1D15 Jan 2,2020

 Still on the Basic CSS section.
 Completed 41/44 of the Basic CSS section of the freecodecamp curriculum.
 We move!!

+### R1D16 Jan 3,2020

+Still on the Basic CSS section.
+Completed 44/44 of the Basic CSS section of the freecodecamp curriculum.
+We move!!